Noncommutative maximal inequalities associated with convex functions: Weak type maximal inequalities

-All the results continue to hold if we replace the noncommutative maximal function $\tau [ \Phi ({\sup_n}^+ x_n) ]$ by a certain weak maximal function, as considered in \cite{BCLJ2011}.
+All the results continue to hold if we replace the noncommutative maximal operator $\tau [ \Phi ({\sup_n}^+ x_n) ]$ associated with a convex function by a certain weak maximal operator.
 The required modifications are not difficult and left to the interested reader.
 However, for the sake of convenience, we write the corresponding definitions and results, and some main points of Theorem \ref{th:InterW}.
 We refer to \cite{BCLJ2011} for noncommutative weak Orlicz spaces and for the terminology used here.

 Let $\Phi$ be an Orlicz function.
 For $x \in L^w_{\Phi} (\M),$ we set \be \| x \|_{\Phi, \8} = \sup_{t >0} t \Phi \big [ \mu_t (x) \big ]. \ee When $\Phi (t) = t^p,$ $\| x \|_{\Phi, \8}$ is just the usual weak $L_p$-norm $\| x \|_{p, \8}.$